wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 *type* prop
 configure the main effect.
 It could be `transition` / `animation`.

+*appear* prop
+Show the animation at first render.
 ### Animating with JS
 ## Projects 2: Vue Quiz App
 ## Master Project: Introduction to Pinia